yabwon/HoW-SASPackages/Share your code with SAS Packages - a Hands-on-Workshop.md

 - the `SYSLoadedPackages` macrovariable is not updated (because the package is not loaded), and
 - for the `proto` functions if a part of the group is selected and the group was already loaded all the group is overwritten (they are not mutable, the best way to cherry-pick `proto` functions is to list them all).

+(4) If a package happens to contain `PROC DS2` threads or packages code then ,by default, if a SAS data set named the same as the DS2 thread or package exists then the DS2 code is not loaded to prevent potential data destruction.
+To force "overwrite" the `DS2force=` parameter can be set to `1` in the `%loadPackage()` macro.

-(4) Finally, the additional content, we already know it can be deployed during installation, but it can be done also during the loading.
+(5) Finally, the additional content, we already know it can be deployed during installation, but it can be done also during the loading.
 The target directory in this case is the location of the `WORK` library.
 If you want to extract additional content to the directory of your choice the best way is to use the `%loadPackageAddCnt()` macro.

 #### Loading packageS - a practical trick